chromium/chromium/android_webview/docs/webview-shell.md

 ![WebView Shell](images/webview_shell.png)

-WebView team maintains a "shell"&mdash;a thin interface over the WebView APIs&mdash;to exercise WebView functionality.
+WebView team maintains a "shell"—a thin interface over the WebView APIs—to exercise WebView functionality.
 The System WebView Shell (AKA "shell browser," "WebView shell") is a standalone app implemented [in chromium](/android_webview/tools/system_webview_shell/).
 While often used for manual testing, we also use the shell for automated tests (see our [layout and